GalynaM/python-APIs-challenge/README.md

 * 500 unique (non-repeat) cities were randomly selected based on latitude and longitude.
 * A weather check on each of the cities performed using a series of successive API calls.
 * A print log of each city as it's being processed with the city number and city name included.
+* Weather data for retrieved cities cleaned to exclude cities with >100% humidity.
 * The following relationships vizualized and analyzed:
-* Temperature (F), Humidity (%), Cloudiness (%), Wind Speed (mph) vs. Latitude.
+  Max Temperature (F) vs. Latitude, Humidity (%) vs. Latitude, Cloudiness (%) vs. Latitude, Wind Speed (mph) vs. Latitude.
+* MatPlotLib package used to build Charts.
-* Scatter Plots used to show correlation between latitude and other weather parameters.
+* SciPy package used to calculate linear regression and Pearson correlation.
-* Linear regression run on each relationship, separating North and South Hemispheres to analyze correlation.
+* Analysis was done separetely for North and South Hemispheres.
-*

 #### VacationPy.ipynb
 #### Using weather data plan future vacations.